The Sulkan

 Reproduction and Life Cycle

-Sulkan possess a pure gilder reproduction system, with all mature individuals able to externally fertilize and lay eggs.
-Mature sulkan only reproduce every ten years.
-A single individual is capable of laying thousands of eggs at once, leading to massive fields of eggs within nesting grounds.
-After laying, these eggs are promptly abandoned.
+Sulkan have gilder reproduction with all mature individuals capable of externally fertilizing and laying eggs.
+Mature sulkan only reproduce every ten years, coming together to native nesting sites for a single night to breed.
+A single individual can lay several thousand eggs at once, leading to inconceivably massive fields of eggs within nesting grounds.
+After eggs have been laid and fertilized, they are promptly abandoned.

-• Sulkan are able to hunt the moment they've absorbed their yolk.
-Each kinship develops a unique hunting strategy for the group, and most sulkan are skilled and voracious hunters by 8 years old.
-By 6, juveniles will naturally form a unique language within their kinship.
-Adolescent sulkan will name themselves and/or their siblings in this language.
-They will use this language within their kinship for the rest of their lives and will never share it with others.
+• Over time, kinships will naturally form their own unique language between their members.
+Adolescent sulkan will name themselves and/or their siblings with this language.
+This language is used within their kinship for the rest of their lives and will rarely ever be shared with others.

 • Sulkan are considered adults at 20, sexually mature at 30, and physically mature at 40.
-Their lifespan peaks at 800 years, however the average adult life expectancy ranges anywhere from 100 to 400 years.
+While their life expectancy ranges from 100 to 400 years, their lifespan peaks at 800.

-• Sulkan do not have a distinction between platonic and romantic relationships, and instead divide their relationships into family, friends, enemies, and strangers.
+• Sulkan do not have any real distinction between platonic and romantic relationships.
+Instead, the majority of their relationships are split between friends, family, and strangers.

-• Unfortunately, conflict within kinships is not uncommon.
-Most kinships possess hierarchies, with the strongest and largest member leading the rest.
-Smaller individuals are more likely to face bullying and abuse than their larger siblings.
+• Conflict within pods and even kinships is not uncommon.
+Most communities possess loose hierarchies, with the strongest and largest members often leading the rest.
+Smaller individuals are often not taken seriously unless their might is proven.

-• Sulkan become extremely stressed out when isolated and deteriorate quickly when separated from others.
-Even encountering an enemy is preferrable to being completely alone.
-No matter how they were separated from their kinship, lone sulkan (referred to as being unwound) are almost always treated with pity.
-It is not unusual for highly fragmented kinships to invite unwound sulkan into their family- something that is otherwise unheard of.
+• Sulkan become extremely stressed out when alone and deteriorate quickly when separated from others.
+Even encountering an enemy is preferable to complete isolation.
+Lone sulkan without a family or community are treated with pity and horror.
+It is not unusual for highly fragmented kinships to invite isolated sulkan into their family.

-• However, sulkan who outright and repeatedly deny any form of familial connection are faced with far harsher treatment.
-They are often stereotyped as being mentally unwell and unpredictable.
-Most individuals are well known in their home region and thus are almost always chased out of the territories of local pods.
+• However, some sulkan who have outright disowned and separated from their kinships are faced with far harsher treatment.
+Most individuals are well known in their home region and are often chased out of the territories of local pods.

-• There is a reason that most sulkan who travel inland are alone.
+• Most sulkan who travel inland are alone.

 • Diet